 Save Pāʻia Town from Mass Development

-On Aug.
-29th - Pa'ia Developer hosted a Community Meeting explaining his Project.
+Update On Aug.
+29th 2017 - Pa'ia Attorney, David Spee, hosted a Community Meeting explaining his Project.
 After two hours of listening to his promises, and dreams, Our opposition was very clear to this Mass Development Project.
 He also did not provide any proof, or valid Title to the land he wishes to Develop.
 Wrapping up the meeting Mr. Spee stated that he would remove his zoning change request from (Agriculture - Commercial) from our Maui County Council until he has a meeting with Community leaders and kupuna.
-HE LIED!!!
+He later went against his word, to put the item back on Maui County Council agenda for voting.

-NOW he is putting the item back on our Maui County Council agenda for this Wednesday , NOVEMBER 29th 2017 at 1:30pm.
+NOW he has altered a few specs within his development project, things like: less commercial spaces, and downsize in height of buildings, & he is still putting the item back on our Maui County Council agenda for this Wednesday , NOVEMBER 29th 2017 at 1:30pm.

 Sneaky & NOT PONO!
 We can't wait to show the strength of our Communities voice at the Council Chambers once again to speak our Opposition to his MASS DEVELOPMENT OF Pa'ia Town.
 We have concluded this does not benefit our surrounding families, and encourages more development to the North Shore.